The history of CISSP [updated 2021]

 - Security auditor

-- Ratify the information security prowess, insight, and competence that they have gained through years of work in the field.
+- Demonstrate the expertise and competence that they have gained through years of work in the field.

-- Stand out against the competition when applying to job openings at big firms in the rapidly expanding information security market.
+- Stand out against the competition when applying to job openings.

 What are the various CISSP concentrations?